PartiallyFinite/mappings-swift/README.md

 If an adaptor does not exist for the serialisation API you are using, it is relatively simple to write one.
 See the provided adaptors for [ObjSer](Adaptors/ObjSer.swift) and [NSCoding](Adaptors/NSCoder.swift) for a reference.

+If you write your own adaptor, please add it to the Adaptors folder under a descriptive name and submit a [pull request](https://github.com/PartiallyFinite/mappings-swift/pull/new/develop).